ni99as/simple-game-py/README.md

 # simple-game-py
-Learn to code simple game
+Learn to code simple game for python beginners